callumnelson95/schooldsproject.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Our Data Science Project

-You can use the [editor on GitHub](https://github.com/callumnelson95/schooldsproject.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the this site to explore our week and find status updates for our project.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown